dh-epfl-students/student-project-howtos/README.md

   - `http://iccluster0XX.iccluster.epfl.ch:XXXX` if you configured remote access
   - `http://localhost:XXXX` if you use a SSH tunnel
 - if everything is ok then detach the screen (`Ctr-a d`).
 You can now work in the notebook, open and close your browser as you want, it will keep running.

+**Troubleshooting:**
+- Half-point floating precision (FP16, dtype=torch.bfloat16) is not supported by the GPU.
+Please use normal floating precision (FP32) instead.